 The Concise Oxford Dictionary defines determinism as the “doctrine that human action is not free but determined by motives regarded as external forces acting on the will” (1).
-Or as philosopher Carl Hoefer explains, determinism is “the idea that every event is necessitated by antecedent events and conditions together with the laws of nature” (2).
-Determinism is a philosophical belief system, not a fact or scientifically viable theory or law.
-It also has its roots traceable to the ancient Greek philosopher Democritus who believed that causal deterministic laws control the motion of atoms, and that everything – including human minds – consists merely of atoms in a void (3).
+Or, as philosopher Carl Hoefer explains, determinism is “the idea that every event is necessitated by antecedent events and conditions together with the laws of nature” (2).

-It is also worth noting that there are different varieties of determinism, as one commentator explains: “There are many determinisms, depending on what pre-conditions are considered to be determinative of an event or action” (5).
-Notably there is causal determinism (that posits an unbroken chain of prior occurrences stretching back to the origin of the universe), nomological determinism (a common form of causal determinism), theological determinism (that all events that happen are pre-ordained, or predestined, to happen by a monotheistic deity), predeterminism (the idea that all events are determined in advance), fatalism (the idea that everything is fated to happen and humans have no control over their future), as well as logical and adequate determinism.
+There are different varieties of determinism, as one commentator explains: “There are many determinisms, depending on what pre-conditions are considered to be determinative of an event or action” (3).
+Notably, there is causal determinism (that posits an unbroken chain of prior occurrences stretching back to the origin of the universe), nomological determinism (a common form of causal determinism), theological determinism (that all events that happen are pre-ordained, or predestined, to happen by a monotheistic deity), predeterminism (the idea that all events are determined in advance), fatalism (the idea that everything is fated to happen and humans have no control over their future), as well as logical and adequate determinism.
 However, determinism, in general, is taken to mean causal determinism.

-Though Craig is critical of determinism there are several theories of how some have thought freewill to factor into their deterministic philosophy.
+Though Craig is critical of determinism there are several theories concerning how free will can be factored into a deterministic philosophy.
 For example, compatibilism holds that free will is, somehow, compatible with determinism whereas an incompatibilist position denies that to be the case.
-Thus, topics pertinent for the determinist philosopher revolve around questions of morality, freewill, meaning and value.
+Thus, topics pertinent for the determinist philosopher revolve around questions of morality, free will, meaning, and value.

 2. Hoefer, C. 2008.
 “Causal Determinism” in Edward Zalta’s The Stanford Encyclopedia of Philosophy.